 You can only run funnel queries on one attribute at a time.

-For funnel queries that involve more than 256 unique funnel attribute values, the results are approximate.
+For funnel queries that involve 256 or more unique funnel attribute values, the results are approximate.

 You can have a maximum of 10 steps within a single funnel query.